thiswillbeyourgithub/Clozolkor/README.md

 # Oliver_Cloze
 enhancing "cloze one by one" script by iTraveller

 **Please note** : I have a very limited unnderstanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
+Also, I use linux and ankidroid, I can't test on other devices.

 ## File descriptionn